-What happens when your quads are fatiguing is that the body will want to shift the loading demands from your knee extensors to your hips extensors to finish the movement.
+What happens when your quads are fatiguing is that the body will want to shift the loading demands from your knee extensors to your hips extensors to finish the movement (putting you into a good morning squat position).
 Again, the body is not going to fail before trying everything possible to leverage the weight.

 This is the body’s way to get your glutes and low/mid-back more involved in the range of motion in order to complete the movement.

 If you find yourself in this position, you’ll want to recognize that you have a quad weakness and implement squatting variations that will increase the strength of your knee extensors.
 These are variations such as front squats or pause squats, which we’ll cover in more detail later.